-The Turkish banking industry is highly competitive and relatively concentrated with the top ten deposittaking banks accounting for 90.8% of total assets of deposit-taking banks as of 31 December 2018 according to data from the BRSA.
-Among the top ten Turkish banks, there are three state-controlled banks - Ziraat, Halkbank and Vakıfbank, which were ranked first, third and sixth, respectively, in terms of total assets as of 31 December 2018 according to the bank-only financials published in the Public Disclosure Platform (www.kap.gov.tr).
-These three state-controlled banks accounted for 40.4% of deposit-taking Turkish banks' performing loans and 36.6% of customer deposits as of such date according to the BRSA.
-The top four privately-owned banks as of such date were Türkiye İş Bankası A.Ş., the Bank, Akbank T.A.Ş. and Yapı ve Kredi Bankası A.Ş., which in total accounted for 41.6% of deposit-taking Turkish banks' performing loans and 43.5% of customer deposits as of such date according to the BRSA.
-The remaining banks in the top ten deposit-taking banks in Turkey as of such date included three midsized banks, namely QNB Finansbank A.Ş., Denizbank and Türk Ekonomi Bankası A.Ş., which were controlled by QNB, Sberbank (expected to be replaced by Emirates NBD) and TEB Holding (a joint venture between BNP Paribas and Turkey's Çolakoğlu Group), respectively, as of such date.
+The Turkish banking industry is highly competitive and relatively concentrated with the top 10 deposit-taking banks accounting for 90% of total assets of deposit-taking banks as of 31 December 2017 according to the BRSA.
+Among the top 10 Turkish banks, there are three state-controlled banks - Ziraat, Halkbank and Vakıfbank, which were ranked first, fifth and seventh, respectively, in terms of total assets as of 31 December 2017 according to the bank-only financials published in the Public Disclosure Platform (www.kap.gov.tr).
+These three state-controlled banks accounted for 37% of deposit-taking Turkish banks' performing loans and 36% of customer deposits as of such date according to the BRSA.
+The top four privately-owned banks as of such date were Türkiye İş Bankası A.Ş., the Bank, Akbank T.A.Ş. and Yapı ve Kredi Bankası A.Ş., which in total accounted for 44% of deposit-taking Turkish banks' loans and customer deposits as of such date according to the BRSA.
+The remaining banks in the top 10 deposit-taking banks in Turkey as of such date include three mid-sized banks, namely QNB Finansbank, Denizbank A.Ş. and Türk Ekonomi Bankası, which were controlled by QNB, Sberbank and TEB Holding, respectively, as of such date.